Breastfeeding: Lactogenesis I and other changes in pregnancy

 Changes in pregnancy, starting around 16 weeks gestational age, prepare the breast for lactation.
 These changes, collectively known as Lactogenesis I, are directed by hormones produced by the placenta and the brain, namely estrogen, progesterone, prolactin, which gradually increase throughout the pregnancy, and result in the structural development of the alveolar (milk-producing) tissue and the production of colostrum.
 While prolactin is the predominant hormone in milk production, progesterone, which is at high levels during pregnancy, blocks the prolactin receptors in the breast, thus inhibiting milk from "coming in" during pregnancy.

 Many other physiologic changes occur under the control of progesterone and estrogen.
 These changes include, but are not limited to, dilation of blood vessels, increased blood flow to the uterus, increased availability of glucose (which subsequently is passed through the placenta to the fetus), and increased skin pigmentation, which results in darkening of the nipples and areola, formation of the linea nigra, and onset of melasma of pregnancy.

+From about the 16th week of pregnancy, the breasts can begin to produce milk.
+It's not unusual for small amounts of straw-coloured fluid called colostrum to leak from the nipples during this relatively early stage.

+Breast development throughout pregnancy may result in significant Areola and Areolar gland enlargement, erectile nipples or nipple sensitivity.